-Reducing the risk of winter electricity shortages
+Reducing the risk of winter electricity shortages is 'vital' for consumers

 The Consumer Advocacy Council is welcoming the Electricity Authority’s investigation into options to lower the risks to consumers of power cuts at peak times next winter.